 5. Offer pay-day surprises:

-6. Be flexible in office hours:
+6. Flexible in office hours:

 7. Get your employees to vote for their favourite rewards:

-8. Send thank you notes to employees who worked long hours:
+8. Send thank-you notes to employees who worked long hours:

 If your employees have put in the hard slog of working long hours above the call of duty, thank them.

 This acknowledges their efforts and helps them to understand that you appreciate the fact that they have spent time away from home to meet a work deadline.

 9. Recognise employees’ personal achievements: